-Along with slow flight, the Globemaster III (AKA the “Moose”) can turn on a dime and give you change This turn was only 3,000 feet in diameter That kind of maneuverability comes in awfully handy when people are shooting at you.
+Along with slow flight, the Globemaster III (AKA the “Moose”) can turn on a dime and give you change :) This turn was only 3,000 feet in diameter :shock: That kind of maneuverability comes in awfully handy when people are shooting at you.

 The only non-C-17 picture that made the cut from this roll was this one of the Thunderbirds jets.
 I really do love that red, white, and blue paint scheme